 Added to shopping list.
 Go to shopping list.

-Ingredients42 m servings 84 cals
+Ingredients42 m servings 84

 Original recipe yields 24 servings (2 dozen cookies)